joshua-koehler/joshua-koehler.github.io/README.txt

 (* = Not included)

-To get the contact form working, formspree.io is great.
+To develop the contact form working (possible future addition) formspree.io will be used.

 Credits: